Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 # Mitsubishi-M64282FP-dashcam

 A SD card based recorder for the Mitsubishi M64282FP, sensor of the Game Boy Camera, for the Raspberry Pi Pico.
 The code was developped under the Arduino IDE with the Earle F. Philhower Raspberry Pi Pico Arduino core.
 TFT Display driven with the Bodmer TFT_eSPI library.
 The code originates from an [Arduino version](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor) that requires a PC.
+This project does not require a Game Boy Camera PCB, the Pi Pico directly drives the camera sensor and returns 8 bits images.

 ![showcase](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Docs%20and%20research/Showcase.png)